nik-hz/viper/README.md

 ## Tokenizing Examples

 We show examples that illustrate how tokenized viper code looks like.
-We only include the short examples here, when you run out scanner through the scanner.sh as instructed above, you would be able to see the full list of input and output (same as expected output).
+We only include the short examples below, when you run our scanner as instructed above, you would be able to see the full list of input and output (same as expected output).

 ```Code: